Farrah Abraham’s Mother, Debra Danielsen, Drops A New Rap Track

 While the song is supposed to be Debra’s ode to Michael, Farrah Abraham’s father, it really doesn’t feature much of Debra at all.
 The song is supposed to be Debra featuring Money Car$in, but appears mostly to be the other way around, with Deb coming in at the very end of the song with a spoken verse about her tale of woe.

 Debra Danielsen and her daughter, Farrah Abraham, unfortunately are still struggling with a strained relationship.
-Deb has moved her wedding to Dr. Merz from the original tropical location of Bora Bora to the decidedly less tropical Omaha Zoo.
+Deb has moved her wedding to Dr. Merz from the original tropical location of Bora Bora, to the decidedly less tropical Omaha Zoo.
 While Farrah was originally geared up to attend the wedding, her conflicts with both Dr. Merz and her mother made her decide to politely decline the wedding invite.
-While this time it is much closer to home, Farrah Abraham says that she will instead be celebrating from afar and wishing her the best of luck.
+While this time, it is much closer to home, Farrah Abraham says that she will instead be celebrating from afar and wishing her the best of luck.

 Unfortunately, this means that while Debra has a close relationship with Farrah’s daughter, Sophia, the 8-year-old won’t be attending her grandmother’s wedding at all.
 Instead, Farrah’s sister, Ashley, will be the only one of her children in attendance.